This elderflower cordial is quick and easy to make and will preserve this gorgeous taste of early summer for months to come.

 Dilute to taste - about 1/2" at the bottom of a glass, topped up with still or sparkling water.
 Unopened it should keep for a year at least, providing the bottles were clean.* Ideally you would use bottles with either wired lids or corks in case it ferments and explodes, but I have never known it actually to do this.
 The only time it ferments is when it has been opened, so use it quickly.

-Cathy Ashley has created a suburban permaculture plot in Totnes, and recently started a regular blog at www.permaculturehouseintotnes.co.uk
+Cathy Ashley has created a suburban permaculture plot in Totnes, and blogs at www.permaculturehouseintotnes.co.uk

 * A note on sterilising: After washing the jars/bottles and lids, preheat the oven to 160ºC (no higher!) and boil a kettle.
 Making sure that the jars aren't touching each other, put them into the oven for 20 minutes.
 Pour boiling water over the lids instead as these often have plastic or rubber films on them which you wouldn't want to heat in the oven.